 Three Halloween Parties included – Transylvania tourism: full 7-Days Halloween tour

 On your fifth day, we scheduled a late departure from Borgo Pass.
 This is because you are heading to Sighisoara.
-There, you will attend the second Halloween Party included.
+There, you will attend your first Halloween Party included.
 It takes about 3 hours and a half to get there, so you might be able to catch some sleep on the way as well.
-This is great because you’ll need all your strength for tonight.
+This is great, because you’ll need all your strength for tonight.
 Arrive in Sighisoara, Dracula’s birthplace, and accommodate in a 3* medieval hotel.
 At 8 PM, put on a costume and join us for an unforgettable Halloween Party.
 Enjoy a traditional festive dinner and strong Romanian beverages, accompanied by a special program.
 The highlight of this Halloween Party is the Ritual of Killing of the Living Dead, performed according to old customs and traditions.

 Transylvania Tourism – Halloween Party at Bran Castle

 The next morning, you will stroll around the streets of the old citadel.
 Admire the Clock Tower history museum, followed by the Church on the Hill and then the unique Covered Stairs.
 Late afternoon, you arrive in the Medieval Saxon City of Brasov.
 Admire landmarks such as the Black Church and then head for Bran Village.
 Accommodate in a 3* hotel situated in the vicinity of Bran Castle and get ready for your next party.
 Join us at 7:00 PM and take advantage of our skip-the-line service.
 Attend a unique night tour of Bran Castle, followed by a horror movie projection.
 After that, attend the amazing Halloween After-party in the grounds of the castle.